apache/servicecomb-website/_posts/2017-09-13-saga-background.md

 ## Data Consistency in the Microservice Scenario
 In a few years, our corporation is doing so well on this trip planning business and our customers grow over tenfold.
 As more services provided by our airline, car rental company, and hotel chain, our application and development teams also grow.
 Now our monolith is so big and complex that not a single person understands how everything works together.
-What's even worse is that it takes weeks for all the development teams to put together their changes for a new release.
+What\'s even worse is that it takes weeks for all the development teams to put together their changes for a new release.
 Our business is not happy, since our market share is dropping due to the delay of our new features.

 We decide to split our monolith into four microservices, flight booking, car rental, hotel reservation, and payment, after several rounds of discussions.
 Services use their own database and communicate through HTTP requests.
 They are released according to their own schedule to meet the market needs.
 But we face a new problem: how do we ensure the original business rule of bookings with all three services must be successful to make a trip plan?
-A service cannot just access another's database, because it violates the service boundary and services may not use the same database technology.
+A service cannot just access another\'s database, because it violates the service boundary and services may not use the same database technology.

 ![Service Boundary]({{ site.url }}{{ site.baseurl }}/assets/images/saga.service.boundary.png){: .align-center}